Rd. 1, Pk. 14

 The Packers added a tight end weapon in Martellus Bennett, but they could consider a developmental backup.

 The Packers could use more pass rush off the edge.
-Here's a great fit. <br> <br>
+Here's a true replacement for Julius Peppers. <br> <br>